| | |

 Ingredients

-• 3 cups chocolate chip cookies (crumbled)
+• 3 cups chocolate chip cookies (crumbled; plus more for topping)

 • 4 tablespoons butter (melted)